1. Why use this guide?

 If you know the service number of another rank in the Imperial Yeomanry, browse WO 128 (arranged by service number) to find his attestation and discharge papers.

-If you do not know the service number, look up the name in The Roll of the Imperial Yeomanry, 2 volumes by Kevin Asplin (the author, 2000) and you can find out the document reference number of his papers in WO 128.
+Once you have located the service number you can find out the document reference number of his papers in WO 128.
 Consult the original papers at The National Archives at Kew.

 The City of London Yeomanry, also known as the City Imperial Volunteers, was raised at the same time as the Imperial Yeomanry.
 No attestation papers have survived, but you can find some records at the Guildhall Library.